Importing existing services

 Import using IaC tools

-If you use infrastructure-as-code (IaC) tools like Terraform or OpenTofu, you can use our dedicated plugin to import configure services.
-This integration helps you with:
+If you use infrastructure-as-code (IaC) tools like Terraform or OpenTofu, you can use our dedicated plugin to configure and import services.
+This integration helps you: